hos-b/sqlgen/README.md

 using namespace sqlgen;

-// Query that returns the 100 youngest children. const auto get_children = sqlgen::read<std::vector<People>> |
+// Query that returns the 100 youngest children.
+// Columns are referred to using the _c operator. const auto get_children = sqlgen::read<std::vector<People>> |
                           where("age"_c < 18) |
                           order_by("age"_c, "first_name"_c) |